ONTAP 9

 Configure VLANs over physical ports

-VLANs provide logical segmentation of networks by creating separate broadcast domains that are defined on a switch port basis as opposed to the traditional broadcast domains, defined on physical boundaries.
+You can use VLANs in ONTAP to provide logical segmentation of networks by creating separate broadcast domains that are defined on a switch port basis as opposed to the traditional broadcast domains, defined on physical boundaries.

 A VLAN can span multiple physical network segments.
 The end-stations belonging to a VLAN are related by function or application.